 Loss of Height

 Most people believe they automatically lose height when they reach old age.
 However, the loss of height is silent, slow and gradual, and may begin in your 20s and 30s as one of the symptoms of spinal degeneration.

 The Phases of Degeneration

-First your spine loses its normal balance.
+First, your spine loses its normal balance.
 There may be a loss of normal spinal curves.
 Your nerves may be affected and the vital life energy that flows over them is interfered with.
-Also your joints, discs, nerves and posture and stressed and age more quickly.
+Also, your joints, discs, nerves and posture are stressed and age more quickly.
 Surprisingly, there may be no pain other than occasional minor discomfort.
 Also present may be a slight lessening of energy and slight height loss.
-Response to spinal care is generally good.
+Response to spine degeneration care is generally good.

 Here there is a much greater degree of decay, disc narrowing and bone spurs (deformations); postural changes are much worse.
-This condition is very common (by age 40, 80% of males and 76% of females exhibit moderate disc degeneration).
+This condition is very common (by age 40, 80 percent of males and 76 percent of females exhibit moderate disc degeneration).
 Spinal canal narrowing or stenosis may occur.
 This phase is characterized by more common aches and pains, fatigue and a diminished ability to cope with stress.
 Height continues to decrease.
 With chiropractic care significant improvement is possible.

 Here there are more postural imbalances, increased nerve damage, permanent scar tissue and advanced bone deformation.
 Physical and/or mental weakness or disability begin.
 Also found in this phase are permanent loss of height and loss of energy.
-With care some reversal is possible.
+With care some disc degeneration treatment or reversal is possible.